danjulio/gCore-featherwing/README.md

 gCore is released as open source hardware and supporting software under the GPLv3 license in hopes it will be helpful to others.
 This repository contains two subdirectories.

 1. hardware - contains eagle design files, gerber files, and documentation.
-2. software - arduino library for power control, [LittlevGL](https://github.com/littlevgl) driver for Arduino and [FabGL](https://github.com/fdivitto/FabGL) driver.
+2. software - arduino library for power control, [LittlevGL](https://github.com/littlevgl) driver for Arduino and [FabGL](https://github.com/fdivitto/FabGL) port.

 ![gCore LittlevGL](pictures/480x320_goodness.png)